 Search for the website of the local (or closest) Jewish Federation.
-The easiest way to do this is to visit the website of United Jewish Communities, the organization linking all North American Jewish Federations, www.ujc.org.
+The easiest way to do this is to visit the website of The Jewish Federations of North America, the organization linking all North American Jewish Federations.
 Most Federation sites feature guides to local congregations, schools, community centers, singles events, and local Jewish activities.
 Often, one can also obtain from the Federation a “welcome package” that includes a guide to community services or a trial subscription to the local Jewish newspaper.

 Check the website of the local Jewish newspaper.
 Most, but not all, local Jewish newspapers have their own website.
 Reading articles on the site will often give you a general idea of the demographics of the community, its political bent, its issues of concern, and its diversity (or homogeneity).
 (Links to some Jewish newspaper sites can be found by clicking here.)

 Check the web for resources you know you will need to access.
 Most synagogues, JCCs, and day schools have their own websites.
 Some cities have a general website about their Jewish community and its resources.
 (Links to some community sites can be found by clicking here.)